-In 2016, Mr. Blonigan and Mr. Cho were granted performance-based RSUs covering 100,000 and 25,000 shares, respectively.
+In 2016, Mr. Blonigan and Mr. Cho were granted PRSUs covering 100,000 and 25,000 shares, respectively.
 These awards are scheduled to vest based on achievement of challenging stock price hurdles, set between 81% and 240% above grant date stock price, over the performance period running from the March 2016 grant date through December 31, 2020, subject to continued service with Intevac.
-75% of each award has vested, and the remaining 25% of each award will vest if our closing stock price is \$15.00 or higher for three consecutive trading days.
-Although these awards were not granted in 2018, the unvested portion of each RSU continued to provide performance incentives due to the remaining challenging price hurdle, and retention benefits due to the continued service requirement.
+75% of each award has vested.
+The final 25% of each award expired unvested on December 31, 2020 as the vesting condition requiring Intevac's closing stock price to be \$15.00 or higher for three consecutive trading days was not achieved during the performance period.
+Although these awards were not granted in 2020, until their expiration, the unvested portion of each RSU continued to provide performance incentives due to the remaining challenging price hurdle, and retention benefits due to the continued service requirement.